1a1a11a/libCacheSim/README.md

 make -j
 ```

+#### Linking with libCacheSim
+linking can be done in cmake or use pkg-config

+#### Performance Optimizations
+* hugepage - to turn on hugepage support, please do `echo madvise | sudo tee /sys/kernel/mm/transparent_hugepage/enabled`

 ---
 ### Quickstart
 See [example folder](example) for more examples on how to use libCacheSim, such as cache cluster with consistent hashing, multi-layer caching simulators.